WhiteBox (art center): History

 In the years 1998 and 1999, Whitebox was nominated for “Best Group Show” by the International Art Critics Association for "Plural Speech" and for a survey of Viennese Actionists, Hermann Nitsch and Günter Brus.
 Later exhibitions have included artists Carolee Schneemann, Michael Snow, Dennins Oppenheim, Braco Dimitrijevic, Jon Tsoi, Naoto Nagakawa, Alison Knowles, John Cage and Aldo Tambellini.

-In 2008, WhiteBox decided to leave Chelsea to move to the Lower East Side, where a few galleries were starting to settle following the opening of the New Museum in the same neighborhood.
+In 2008, WhiteBox relocated to the Lower East Side of Manhattan, where it continued to develop programming that combined international exhibitions with community engagement.
+During this period the organization expanded its public programming and developed interdisciplinary events linking visual art, performance, and literature.

 In 2018, Mr. Puntes decided to move WhiteBox again and reopen it in East Harlem, one of the largest predominantly Latino communities in New York City.
 Puentes was particularly interested in collaborating with immigrant and minority communities, especially those from Latin America.

 In January 2022 WhiteBox moved to its current location on the Lower East Side of Manhattan.